Erwin Mulder: Swansea City

 After leaving Heerenveen on 29 June 2017, Mulder joined Swansea as a free agent, signing a three-year contract with the club.

 Go Ahead Eagles

 On 2 August 2022, Mulder signed with Go Ahead Eagles for one season.

 International career

 Having previously been called up by Netherlands U17 and Netherlands U19, Mulder was called up to be in the Netherlands B squad.

 Following this, he was further called up for the Netherlands U20 squad.
 He made his debut against Argentina on 3 June 2009 and was then called up to the Netherlands U21 squad.

 On 7 May 2012, Mulder was named in the provisional list of 36 players for the Euro 2012 tournament, one of nine uncapped players to be chosen by Netherlands manager Bert van Marwijk as part of the preliminary squad.
 After training with the national team, it was announced that Mulder was cut from the squad ahead of Euro 2012.

+Coaching career

+In October 2024, Mulder began coaching goalkeepers in the Vitesse academy.
+In June 2025, he was appointed first-team team manager while continuing his academy goalkeeping duties.